5 Inference for simple linear regression

 5.2 Objectives of statistical inference

-• Confidence intervals: A plausible range of values the population parameter can take
+Confidence intervals: A plausible range of values the population parameter can take

 In this chapter we will discuss how to conduct each of these inferential procedures, what conclusions can be drawn from each, and how they are related to one another.

 As we’ll see throughout the chapter, a key part of statistical inference is quantifying the sampling variability, sample-to-sample variability in the statistic that is the “best guest” estimate for the parameter.
-For example, when we conduct doing statistical inference on the slope of spending per resident \(\beta_1\), we need to quantify the sampling the variability of the statistic \(\hat{\beta}_1\).
-In other words, we need to quantify the amount of variability in \(\hat{\beta}_1\) that is expected if we repeatedly (1) took samples of size 97 and (2) used the samples to fit a model using the spending per resident to predict playgrounds per 10,000 residents.
-Thus, there are two approaches to statistical inference that are distinguished by the way the sampling variability is quantified.
+For example, when we conduct statistical inference on the slope of spending per resident \(\beta_1\), we need to quantify the sampling the variability of the statistic \(\hat{\beta}_1\), the estimated (sample) slope.
+In other words, we need to quantify the amount of variability in \(\hat{\beta}_1\) that is expected if we repeatedly (1) took samples the same size as our sample size ( 97 in this analysis), and (2) used the samples to fit a model using the spending per resident to predict playgrounds per 10,000 residents.

-• Central Limit Theorem - based methods: Quantify the sampling variability using mathematical models based on the Central Limit Theorem
+Central Limit Theorem - based methods: Quantify the sampling variability using mathematical models based on the Central Limit Theorem

-We can use both approaches for hypothesis testing and confidence intervals.
+We will describe how to conduct hypothesis testing and construct confidence intervals using each approach.
 Before we get into those details, however, let’s introduce more of the foundational ideas underlying simple linear regression as they relate to statistical inference.

 The goal of statistical inference is to use sample data to draw conclusions about a population.